Miikka88/githunter/README.md

 ## Ethical and Legal Considerations
-**Githunter** is a tool intended for ethical use in penetration testing, security research, and educational purposes.
+**RepoRaider** is a tool intended for ethical use in penetration testing, security research, and educational purposes.
 Unauthorized access or scanning of systems without explicit permission is illegal and unethical.
 By using this tool, you agree to adhere to the following guidelines:

 1. **Authorization**: Ensure you have explicit permission to scan, test, or assess the target repository.
 Unauthorized access can lead to legal consequences.